MicroEJ/docs/PlatformDeveloperGuide/uiLowLevel.rst

 Principle
 =========

 The MicroUI implementation for MicroEJ requires a Low Level implementation.
-This Low Level implementation finalizes the MicroUI implementation started with the static initialization step (see :ref:`section_static_init`) for a given MicroEJ platform.
+This Low Level implementation finalizes the MicroUI implementation started with the static initialization step (see :ref:`section_static_init`) for a given MicroEJ Platform.

 The Low Level implementation consists of a set of headers files to implement in C to target the hardware drivers.
 Some functions are mandatory, others are not.
 Some other headers files are also available to call UI engines internal functions.